shampoodleshams/i-like-telling-stories...even-with-data/final_project_Shambhavi.md

 <li> Central use of gore, weapons, trauma-inducing tools to incite horror
 <li> Central use of psychological fears/phobias (agoraphobia, arachnophobia, thalassophobia) to incite horror

-<br> The audience of my project might include horror movie creators and critics.
+<br><br> The audience of my project might include horror movie creators and critics.
 They could say something like, "As a horror movie creator, I want to know what truly works for my audience so that I can create top-grossing, widely-reviewed, impactful horror movies while I'm alive," and, through my story, be able to identify specific fear triggers, movie attributes and psychological elements to adopt in their next feature films.

 ## Petrifying Project Structure
 1. A brief background of horror movies